OTHER NEWS

 When the weather gets too hot in downtown Florence, or the crowds simply become too much to bear, it might be time for a relaxing day trip up the hill to the charming little town of Fiesole.
 Located a quick 15 minute bus ride away, or a slightly challenging uphill walk, the former Etruscan settlement sits tranquilly perched above the lively city of Florence below.
 Come up for the views, the fresh breezes from Monte Ceceri, and to see some interesting Roman-Etruscan ruins.

-when the city was an important part of the federation of that advanced pre-Roman civilization.
+The ancient origins of the town of Fiesole go all the way back to Etruscan times when the city was an important part of the federation of that advanced pre-Roman civilization.
 Conquered by the Romans in 283 BC, Fiesole was an independent city for many centuries during the Middle Ages before it was conquered by Florence in 1125.

 Over the course of the past centuries, many of the leading noble families of Florence have built their magnificent villas along the hill going up to Fiesole.
 In fact, if one takes the 8 kilometer walk from the city center, passing the little hamlet of San Domenico and continuing up the Via Vecchia Fiesolana, it is possible to get a glimpse of many of these palatial compounds where the richest families of Florence built their residences - including the fabulous multi-tiered compound of the Villa Medici.